-We intend to grow our business by rolling out our full suite of services, including marketing, listing and e-commerce services to more cities across China.
+We intend to grow our business by rolling out our full suite of services, including e-commerce, marketing, listing and financial services to more cities across China.
 We also plan to expand into new sectors.
-For example, we recently launched our financing business with a focus on real estate purchases.
+We intend to adopt an open platform strategy in 2017 by transforming our online real estate brokerage business from a wholly self-owned and -operated model to a model of a mix of franchisees and self-owned agencies.
 However, some of our growth strategies relate to new services and technologies for which there are no established markets in China or relate to services, technologies, new geographic markets or new businesses in which we have limited or no experience.
-We do not have experience providing these services and may not select the right third parties to partner with.
+We do not have experience providing these services and may not select the right third parties to partner with or establish or maintain some business relationship with them at commercially reasonable terms.
 Moreover, due to the breadth and diversity of the PRC real estate market and the PRC microfinance market as well as other industries and sectors we plan to expand into, our business model may not be successful in new and untested markets as demand and preferences may vary significantly by region.
-As a result, we may not be able to leverage our experience to expand into other parts of China or to enter into businesses with respect to new products or services.
-We cannot assure you that we will be able to successfully grow our business in our existing cities.
-There can be no assurance that we will be able to enter new geographic markets or deliver new services and technologies on a commercially viable basis or in a timely manner, or at all.
+As a result, we may not be able to leverage our experience to expand into other parts of China or to enter into businesses with respect to new growths strategies, our revenues and technologies on a commercially viable basis or in a timely manner, or at all.
 If we are unable to successfully implement our growth strategies, our revenues and profitability may not grow as we expect, and our competitiveness may be materially and adversely affected.